 - Use appropriate work practices to reduce the chance of reactions to latex.

 - Wear nitrile or polyurethane gloves where practical.
 If wearing latex gloves, choose non-powdered options.

 - When wearing latex gloves, use only approved barrier cream.
 After removing latex gloves, wash hands thoroughly and dry thoroughly.

 - Practice good housekeeping: frequently clean areas and equipment contaminated with latex-containing dust.

-- Learn to recognise the symptoms of latex allergy: skin rash; hives; flushing; itching; nasal, eye or sinus symptoms; asthma; and (rarely) shock.
+- Learn to recognise the symptoms of latex allergy: skin rash; urticaria; flushing; itching; nasal, eye or sinus symptoms; asthma; and (rarely) shock.

 - Care should be exercised when removing latex gloves to reduce the risk of exposure of latex allergens to self and/or colleagues.

 Latex allergy in the health care worker